zhangyumingsh/kernel-rk/Documentation/trace/ftrace.rst

   When the function is hit, it will dump the contents of the ftrace ring buffer to the console.
 This is useful if you need to debug something, and want to dump the trace when a certain function is hit.
-Perhaps it's a function that is called before a triple fault happens and does not allow you to get a regular dump.
+Perhaps its a function that is called before a tripple fault happens and does not allow you to get a regular dump.

 - cpudump: